-- Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse. - Assist the DSL in producing reports for senior managers and governors, as appropriate. - Attend child protection and case conferences, as appropriate. - Be responsible for dealing with all matters relating to safeguarding and follow the school procedures accurately. - Share information on all matters brought to their notice with the Headmaster and, should matters involve child protection, with the Local Authority Designated Officer (LADO) immediately, for advice. - Share any concerns that are reported and involve the Headmaster with the Chair of Governors as well as the LADO. - Support staff at all levels in their implementation of the school's child protection procedures. - Although the responsibility for all safeguarding matters remains with the DSL, specific responsibilities are outlined as follows: - Staff Induction and Training, Online Safety, Child Safeguarding Practice Reviews Oversight and Learning, MyConcern Oversight and Learning and Senior Deputy DSL: Sarah Badley (Head of Personal Development and Community Engagement) - o Pupil Welfare: Zoe Livingstone (Deputy Head Pastoral) - Physical and Mental Health and Wellbeing: Ashley Garrett (Senior Nurse Manager) - Visitors to Site, Volunteers and Pupil Induction: Claudia Hindle (Deputy Head Development and Admissions) - Supporting Children Through the Curriculum (with a specific focus on Boarding): Martyn Peel (Head of Boarding) - Supporting Children Through the Curriculum (with a specific focus on SEND): Jane Naylor (Learning Development Teacher) - Equality, Diversity and Inclusion (EDI), Social, Moral, Cultural and Spiritual (SMSC) Development: Piers Webb (Assistant Housemaster)
+- Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse. - Assist the DSL in producing reports for senior managers and governors, as appropriate. - Attend child protection and case conferences, as appropriate. - Be responsible for dealing with all matters relating to safeguarding and follow the school procedures accurately. - Share information on all matters brought to their notice with the Headmaster and, should matters involve child protection, with the Local Authority Designated Officer (LADO) immediately, for advice. - Share any concerns that are reported and involve the Headmaster with the Chair of Governors as well as the LADO. - Support staff at all levels in their implementation of the school's child protection procedures. - Although the responsibility for all safeguarding matters remains with the DSL, specific responsibilities are outlined as follows: - Staff Induction and Training, Online Safety, Child Safeguarding Practice Reviews Oversight and Learning, MyConcern Oversight and Learning and Senior Deputy DSL: Sarah Badley (Head of Personal Development and Community Engagement) - o Safer Recruitment and Behaviour (child-on-child): Chris Barnes (Senior Deputy Head) - o Physical and Mental Health and Wellbeing: Ashley Garrett (Senior Nurse Manager) - Visitors to Site, Volunteers and Pupil Induction: Claudia Hindle (Deputy Head Development and Admissions) - Supporting Children Through the Curriculum (with a specific focus on Boarding and Online Safety): Adam Treadaway - Supporting Children Through the Curriculum (with a specific focus on Boarding): Martyn Peel (Head of Boarding) - Supporting Children Through the Curriculum (with a specific focus on SEND): Jane Naylor (Learning Development Teacher) - Equality, Diversity and Inclusion (EDI), Social, Moral, Cultural and Spiritual (SMSC) Development: Piers Webb (Assistant Housemaster)